Store

 How to Use an Herbal Poultice to Reduce Inflammation

 An image of a tray full of various Chinese medicine itemsPractitioners of Chinese Medicine have, for centuries, made use of herbal poultices due to the many benefits they may have.
-According to ancient belief, and something which conventional medicine increasingly agrees with, inflammation and pain may result from a blockage of energy flow in your bodyā€™s meridians.
+According to ancient belief, and something which conventional medicine increasingly agrees with inflammation and pain may result from a blockage of energy flow in your body’s meridians.
 The Chinese refer to this energy flow as qi.
-And an herbal poultice may be just the thing to help your body unblock this energy blockage while addressing pain and inflammation at the same time.
+An herbal poultice may be just the thing to help your body unblock this energy blockage while addressing pain and inflammation simultaneously.

 Literature abounds with information about the various beneficial properties of herbs.
 An herbal poultice is another way to reap the rewards of these benefits.

-What Is an Herbal Poultice?
+What Is a Herbal Poultice?

 Herbal Poultice Benefits